SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 - or after formatting, using ```Set-FileIntegrity```

 You can use ```Get-FileIntegrity``` on the volume to check if the "IntegrityStreams" is enabled or not.
 For the whole volume, you'll have to run ```Get/Set-FileIntegrity``` on the root volume.
-For this, it's easier to get if the volume has a letter or mountpoints assigned to it, but you can also check the volume root using the Volume ID.
+For this, it's easier to get if the volume has a letter or mountpoints assigned to it, **BUT** you can also check the volume root using the Volume ID.

 To get the volume ID, you need to get the partition you want to check in Powershell, which is achieved using the same commands we used above when we formatted the volume: